2 Baddies (song): Music video

 The music video, which was filmed in a large sound stage, combines cyberpunk and trippy elements backed with bright neon colors and aesthetics.
 It features the members in different colorful sets, including a large LED display floor that presents patterned animation and two different skeleton models of a Porsche 911 hanging above as the members perform the choreography.
 A customized Porsche 911 specifically made for NCT 127 is also featured, which several members drove around with in the music video.
 One section of the music video also features members Taeyong, Yuta, Jungwoo, and Johnny topless and covered with luminous paint.
 Computer-generated imagery and animations were also utilized.

 On September 15, 2022, the music video was pre-released on YouTube and gained 33 million views within the first 24 hours, breaking the record set by "Sticker" as the most-viewed NCT 127 music video on its first day.
 It also became the second most-viewed SM Entertainment music video in the first 24 hours of all-time.

 Live performances

 In the United States, NCT 127 performed "2 Baddies" on Good Morning America and The Jennifer Hudson Show, becoming the first K-pop artist to have appeared on the latter.

 Accolades

+"2 Baddies" won two music show awards, winning on Music Bank on September 30 and Show!
+Music Core on October 1, 2022.
+It received a nomination for Best Dance Performance – Male Group at the 2022 MAMA Awards.